Dr O'Connor's current research falls mostly into two topics: theory of mind and word learning.

 Within word learning, his research has focused on the phenomenon of "fast mapping" (the rapid formation of an association between a word and its referent after minimal exposure), both in children and adults.
 He also investigates the role of gesture in word learning, particularly in second language learning.

 Across these two research areas he uses experimental, lab-based studies.
 In particular, his most recent research uses mouse-tracking to investigate the activation and competition between different response options when participants make a judgement, for example when judging the meaning of a word or another person's belief.
-He has very recently been awarded, with Prof Kevin Riggs, funding from the ESRC to investigate egocentric bias in belief processing using this methodology.
+He was recently awarded, with Prof Kevin Riggs, funding from the ESRC to investigate egocentric bias in belief processing using this methodology.
+For more information about this project, please see:

 More broadly, he is interested cognitive development across the lifespan.
 His PhD investigated object and goal representations in infants, using search tasks, looking-time and gaze-contingent eye-tracking.